 Device detection is a technique for identifying devices accessing online content.
-The knowledge of visiting devices is an essential asset for all businesses willing to maximize revenues from online sources.
-It powers various aspects of web optimization, targeted advertising and device-aware web analytics tools.
+Knowledge of visiting devices is an essential asset for all businesses who want to maximize revenues from their websites and online services.
+It powers various aspects of web optimization, user experience, targeted advertising and device-aware web analytics tools.

-Depending on the device database, device detection can report on the characteristics of the visiting devices which can be used for any purpose which requires device awareness.
-Read more to better understand how device detection works, what it’s used for and how it’s deployed.
+Based on entries in the device database, a solution such as DeviceAtlas can report on the characteristics of visiting devices with an API, and this can be used for any purpose which requires device awareness.
+Read on to better understand how it works, what it’s used for, and how it’s deployed.

 Device detection works by analysing User-Agent (UA) strings, and, in some cases, other HTTP headers.
-The detection mechanism searches for patterns within the User-Agent and then associates these patterns with entries in the device database.
-This makes it possible to create API calls which return different values for device properties included in the database.
+The detection mechanism searches for patterns within the User-Agent to match with an device entry in the device database in real time.
+High speed API calls can return the appropriate values for any device characteristic stored in the database.

-You can create an API call which is based on the device’s operating system.
-You can use this information for any purpose where the knowledge of the OS is needed, such as to optimize website content, or to serve targeted ads.
+For example, the API can be used to return the device’s operating system.
+This information can be used for any purpose where knowledge of the OS is needed, such as to optimize website content, or to serve targeted ads.

 The HTTP standard defines User-Agent strings as the default way to provide information about the device sending a request to the web server.
-However, the standard isn’t strict in terms of how User-Agent strings should be created which means that browser makers are free to put any keywords in UAs or even create nonsensical UAs.
+However, the standard isn’t strict in terms of how User-Agent strings should be created which means that browser makers are free to use any keyword in the User-Agent or even create nonsensical UAs.
 The UA is sometimes used to represent a device as a different device from the one it actually is, which is known as “device masquerading”.
-A device detection solution must be sophisticated enough to be aware of any masquerading attempts in the UA string.
+A good solution must be sophisticated enough to be aware of any masquerading attempts in the UA string.

-Given that each device and browser combination comes with a unique User-Agent string, it may be hard to understand all the information contained in the UA.
-To help you learn about visitors to your website, we created the User-Agent Tester tool.
+Each device and browser combination comes with a unique User-Agent string, and there are many, many possible UA strings for each device.
+We created the User-Agent Tester tool.
 You can use it simply by copying and pasting any User-Agent string which is then looked up in our massive device database to return its detailed characteristics.